2-Guys-1-Code/2guys1code/poker/deck.md

 You can get the current position of a card
 You can cut a deck at a specific position shuffled (ordered randomly)
-    + different kinds of shuffling + chaining them
+    + different kinds of shuffling + chaining them !!
+THIS REQUIRES MULTIPLE SHUFFLERS "Different kinds of shuffling" raises the following question: do they give different results?
+The idea of shuffling is to end up with a randomly ordered deck.
+If we want to riffle the cards, what we're really asking is to to move the cards around in a specific fashion.
+It's like shuffling, but you provide your own mapping.

+# Hands
 Hands are sets  of cards.
 Hand can be for different  games, i,e Poker vs go fish, black jack (multiple decks)

-Should dealing the job of the deck? is deal just remove card  from a deck The dealer deals
+## Hands can
+be instantiated with specific cards, or empty have cards added to them have cards removed from them (by card) have cards removed from them (by position) be reordered (only important with visual interfaces) compared to other hands (game-specific)

+handle jokers; a joker can act as any other card or, presumably, have more complex rules applied to them.
+Jokers may need to become their own class of card.